James4Nationwide

 Public Statement – Saturday 30th May 2026

-I’m grateful to Jasper Jolly for the article published today surrounding this year’s Board election process: Nationwide customer seeking election to board hits out at lender for ‘unfair’ treatment (The Guardian).
+I’m grateful to Jasper Jolly for the article published this past Friday surrounding this year’s Board election process: Nationwide customer seeking election to board hits out at lender for ‘unfair’ treatment (The Guardian).

 One issue raised in the article is particularly important.

-Nationwide has refused my request to amend my Election Address to inform Members about the implications of using the Board-backed Quick Vote system (which I believe is the first time it has been used in the UK to vote AGAINST a candidate) — despite the Board deciding to retain that system despite my request that it be suspended in the interests of fairness (the quick vote has never been tested with a MND candidate since its introduction in 2006).
+Nationwide has refused requests to amend my Election Address so that I can inform Members about the implications of using the Board-backed Quick vote system.
+I believe this to be the first time the Quick vote system has been used to vote AGAINST a candidate in the UK.
+The Board decided to retain said system despite my requests for it be suspended in the interests of fairness.
+The Quick vote has not once been tested with a Member Nominated Candidate since its introduction by Nationwide in 2006.

 At the same time, edits have been made to my Election Address by Nationwide without my approval.
-I have not seen a proof copy after they have edited it.
+I have not seen a proof copy after it was edited.

 I have consistently maintained for the past two months (and when submitting my nominations last year) that, if the Board chose not to suspend the Quick vote, I would need the ability to update my Election Address accordingly so that Members could make a fully informed choice.